Skip to main content

 Select Background Sound

-2. Click the Background Sound dropdown
+2. Open the Preset sounds dropdown

-3. Choose from available ambient sounds:
+3. Choose from the preset ambient sounds:

 No ambient sound